noeticpenguin/Motion1/README.md

 I hate Chatter desktop.
 Actually thats not true.
 I don't like flex / flash and the adobe bit that powers Chatter desktop has always poked my "can you do it better?" brain spot.
 Additionally, I wanted something that was multi-org.
 I didn't want to keep multipe browser's or multiple private browsing tabs open to stay in touch with the 5 orgs I'm regularly in.
 This is a step in the right direction at least.
 In additition to it's utility as a replacement for Chatter desktop, here are some other things you can do with it:
 + It's a much more lightweight "simulator" when your developing a SF1 mobile app.
 + It's a great way to have multiple logins (as different roles / profiles) into the same org to see how objects and apps behave
-+ It's resizeable to emulate various Android screen sizes/resolutions
++ It's resizable to emulate various Android screen sizes/resolutions

 ## How can I help?
 + File bug reports that tell me how to reproduce the issue regardless of the org I log into.
 If an issue is only reproduceable in your org ... hard to help.
 You can file issues here: [https://github.com/noeticpenguin/Motion1/issues]